View of Sutton Park spacer spacer

 In recognition of its long history of human use, and the quality of the remaining evidence, large parts of the park were declared a Scheduled Ancient Monument in March 2002.
 'Scheduling' further protects the park's future, since potentially damaging actions now require consent from the government, via the English Heritage agency.

-The park is some 2,400 acres (970 hectares) in area.
 There are seven man-made pools, with associated streams and wetland areas.
 Lowland heath is another important wildlife habitat.
 One notable feature of the woodlands is the number of Holly trees.

 View of Sutton Park